 Simplify Content Curation

 What if you had some help in finding great content that’s relevant to your industry?
 Rather than scouring the internet for new articles, checking different newsletters, and reviewing Google News and other websites for the latest blogs, you want a service to do all the heavy lifting on your behalf.
-Even better, that service should plug directly into your employee advocacy platform.
+Even better, that service should plug directly into your employee advocacy tools.

 That’s how Scoop.it works with GaggleAMP.